Monkwire3/word_paths/api_reference.md

 ```

 The `WordPath` traverses a `WordGraph` using a bredth-first search.
+Multiple wordpaths can share a WordGraph.
+Since WordPaths search one step at a time, it is possible to improve the efficieny of a search by using two WordPaths: one starting on the desired start and end word and the other starting on the desired end word and ending on the desired start word.
+When both WordPaths contain a shared word, a path can be created.